Vajroli mudra: Mudra

 Vajroli mudra, the Vajroli Seal, differs from other mudras in that it does not consist of sealing in a vital fluid physically, but involves its recovery.
 The mudra requires the yogin to preserve his semen, either by learning not to release it, or if released by drawing it up through his urethra from the vagina of "a woman devoted to the practice of yoga".
 It is described in the Hatha Yoga Pradipika 3.82–89.

 The Shiva Samhita 4.78–104 calls Vajroli mudra "the secret of all secrets" and claims that it enables "even a householder" (a married man, not a yogic renunciate) to be liberated.
 It calls for the man to draw up the rajas, the woman's sexual fluid, from her vagina.
 It explains that the loss of bindu, the vital force of the semen, causes death, while its retention causes life.
 The god Shiva says "I am bindu, the goddess (Shakti) is rajas."

 The Shiva Samhita states in the same passage that Sahajoli and Amaroli are variations of the mudra.
 The yogin is instructed to practice by using his wind to hold back the urine while he is urinating, and then to release it little by little.
 After six months' practice he will in this way become able to hold back his bindu, "even if he enjoys a hundred women".

 The practice has been proposed to serve to clean the bladder by drawing liquids towards the urethra as an auto-enema, similar to the intestinal shatkarma of basti.
 It might have also developed from a 1st millennium Tantric semen retention practice called asidharavrata.

+Place in medieval hatha yoga

+Among early Shaivite hatha yoga texts, celibacy and Vajroli are described only in the Shiva Samhita; its practice is omitted from the Amaraugha, the Yogabīja, and the Yogatārāvalī.
+The Amaraugha says that Vajroli is attained, presumably with samadhi, when the mind has become pure and the sushumna nadi, the central channel, has been unblocked to allow breath to flow freely.
+The Vivekamārtaṇḍa and the Gorakṣaśataka, both of which describe hatha yoga techniques in detail, do not mention Vajroli mudra.